jwhelland/bevyearth/README.md

 ## Features

 - **Real-time Satellite Tracking**: Watch satellites move in their actual orbits using live TLE (Two-Line Element) data
+- **Camera Tracking**: Follow any satellite with smooth camera movement as it orbits Earth
 - **Interactive 3D Earth**: Navigate around a detailed Earth model with realistic textures
 - **Satellite Groups**: Browse and select different types of satellites (weather, communication, scientific, etc.)
 - **City Visualization**: See major cities marked on the Earth's surface